richarddsouza12/assingnment3/README.md

 - 2 - Read the newly created XLS file and populate List<Hashmap> listHashMap1
 - 3 - Populate List<Hashmap> listHashMap2 from Selenium WebElements List data
 - 4 - Compare both the hashmaps using SoftAsserts

+**Screencast of execution in Root Folder**

+/Screencast Execution.webm